underscoreio/essential-scala/src/pages/objects/functions.md

 We no longer need our `Adder` class -- we can pass any function to `Counter` to change its value in any arbitrary manner.

-[^actually-traits] Actually, technically `Function1` through `Function22` are *traits* - we'll be introduced to these in the next couple of sections.
+[^actuallytraits]: Actually, technically `Function1` through `Function22` are *traits* - we'll be introduced to these in the next couple of sections.

-[^why-22] Why 22?
+[^whytwentytwo]: Why 22?
 Honestly, there's no specific reason.
-The language creators simply had to stop somewhere.
-They chose to stop at 22.
+The creators of Scala had to stop somewhere, and they chose to stop at 22.

 ### Converting methods to functions